jonescompneurolab/hnn-core/doc/roadmap.rst

 to the HNN workflows of use.
 As a test bed, this currently entails integration of the HNN cortical column model and exogenous drives into the full NetPyNE platform (https://github.com/jonescompneurolab/hnn/tree/netpyne/netpyne).
+See also update from **MARCH 2021** https://github.com/jonescompneurolab/hnn/tree/hnn2 .
 To limit the scope of this effort to HNN-specific goals, i.e. neural modeling designed for interpretation of human EEG/MEG signals, we will work to adapt NetPyNE developed models into the HNN framework, and to make the adaptation